vpharrish101/Blackwall/README.md

 2. Health signals are computed per model.
 3. Attention-based policy evaluates all models jointly.
 4. Policy selects actions for each model.
-5. Retraining is triggered only when beneficial
+5. Retraining is triggered only when beneficial.
+6. Training jobs are executed asynchronously through the backend service.
+7. Updated models are loaded back into the system.
-6. System continues without global restarts.
+8. System continues without global restarts.

 ## Observed Behavior: -